Cambrils Holidays 2012: Public Holidays in the Calendar Year for Cambrils, Costa Daurada

 Feast of the Three Kings - 05 January - 06 January

 This day is officially for the kids.
 In Spain it is traditional for children to receive their Christmas gifts from the three kings, rather than from Father Christmas.
 The Spanish children will have written their letters to the three kings telling them what they want.
-They will then leave their shoes outside their door on the night of the 05 January and wait to see what they have been filled with on the morning of the 06 January.
+They will then leave their shoes outside their door on the first night of the feast and wait to see what they have been filled with on the morning of the second day.

-In Cambrils this feast is celebrated with the arrival of the three kings on a boat into the Port of Cambrils on the evening of 05 January.
+In Cambrils this feast is celebrated with the arrival of the three kings on a boat into the Port of Cambrils on the first evening of the feast.
 This is followed by a parade through the town.
 This is when the children can give their letters to the kings.

-On 06 January the three kings go around the houses of Cambrils giving toys to the children.
+On the second day of the feast the three kings go around the houses of Cambrils giving toys to the children.

 Easter Week is celebrated with a procession at the Santa Maria Church on Good Friday.